Imperial-iGEM/igem_frontend/README.md

 The page will reload if you make edits
 You will also see any lint errors in the console.

+## Unit tests and intergration test ✅

+To test out application run in the command line terminal

+`$ npm test`

+this is ran on every push or pull request to the master branch, the status of which can be seen at the top of the page in a bagdge

+this is made possible with github workflows located in the `.github/workflows`

+## Continous Intergration ✅

+We used circle CI to ensure when the master branch is updated it is built to http://soaplab.io/ ensuring the hosted website is always uptodate with the master branch

 ## Build Production SOAPLabs

 `npm run build`